-- If you have the right-front passenger's SIR, move the seat as far back as it will go before securing a front-facing child restraint. - Put the restraint on the seat.
-Follow the instructions for the child restraint. - Secure the child in the child restraint as the instructions say. - 4.
-Pull out the vehicle's safety belt and run the lap part through or around the restraint.
+- You can make the belt longer by tilting the buckle and pulling it along the belt. - Put the restraint on the seat.
+Follow the instructions for the child restraint. - Secure the child in the child restraint as the instructions say. - Run the belt through or around the child restraint.
 The child restraint instructions will show you how.
-See if the shoulder belt would go in front of the child's face or neck.
-If so, put it behind the child restraint.